 Plastic Ocean Project

-The GWC has conducted dual live fundraising presentations with POP director Bonnie Montelione as well as participated in forums with POP in venues such as the Women’s National Democratic Club in Wash.
-DC.
-GWC and POP offer letters of support, data and conduct interviews for one another and are fully supportive of each other's missions.
+The GWC has conducted dual live fundraising presentations with POP director Bonnie Montelione as well as participated in forums with POP in venues such as the Women’s National Democratic Club in Washington DC.
+GWC and POP offer letters of support, data sharing, and conduct interviews for one another and are fully supportive of each other's missions.

 Cascadia Research Collective